urska19/TestAssignment/README.md

 2. enter TestAssignment directory `cd TestAssignment`
 3. run `npm install` and `react-native link`
 4. run on iOS simulator using `react-native run-ios`
+5. run on Android emulator or device using `react-native run-android`

 ### How to run tests?
 1. run `npm test`